AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 pv_first_of_month: Portfolio snapshot on the first trading day of each month

-**License**

-This project is released under the MIT License, which allows free use, modification, and distribution while requiring attribution to the original author.

 **Visualisation**

-The strategy produces three key visualizations:
+The strategy produces three key visualisations:

 Portfolio vs DJI Line Chart: Tracks total value of the portfolio against the Dow Jones index.

 Monthly Returns Heatmap: Visualises monthly portfolio and DJI returns.

 Distribution of Trade Returns: Shows the spread of individual trade returns.

+**License**

+This project is released under the MIT License, which allows free use, modification, and distribution while requiring attribution to the original author.